Last Updated on September 7, 2022 by Michelle Ball

 Writing goals for students reflecting their grade level content standards also aligns the IEP team to what that student needs as far as services and supports to meet the California content standards.

 The team can then focus on HOW that student can actually meet their grade level goals, with more support, accommodations, and services.

 Ultimately the goal is for that student to graduate with a high school diploma, and be prepared for employment, and how can that happen other than they are making adequate yearly progress?

-Special education lawyer Michelle Ball helps families with IEP meetings, crafting plans that can meet the students needs, and ensuring compliance by school districts.
-As a student attorney in Sacramento California, Michelle may assist statewide in places such as Long Beach, Roseville, Stockton, Davis, Granite Bay, Folsom, and wherever students may be.
+Special education lawyer Michelle Ball helps families with IEP meetings, crafting student plans to meet students needs, and ensuring compliance by school districts.
+As an attorney for students in Sacramento California, Michelle may assist statewide in places such as Long Beach, Roseville, Stockton, Davis, Granite Bay, Folsom, and wherever students may be.